-Content Description Remarks 3.1 Awarding Institute/Body Mirpur University of Science and Technology (MUST) 3.2 Teaching Institute Department of Mathematics, Mirpur University of Science and Technology (MUST), 3.3 Final Award Master of Philosophy in Mathematics 3.4 Program Title M.Phil in Mathematics 3.5 Starting Time for Program Fall/Spring Semester 3.6 Duration of the Program 4-8 Semesters Eligibility Criteria BS or MSc or Equivelent Degree in Mathematics with CGPA 2.50 or above (for semester system degree) or 2 nd division (for annual system) 2.7 No D-grade in academic career 3.7 NTS/ GAT General Test with minimum cumulative score of 50% Qualify Entry Test conducted by the University: 90 minutes duration, MCQs from BS/MSc mathematics syllabus 3.8 Merit Formula Merit formulas are the following: For M.Sc: 15% of Intermediate, 20% of B.Sc, 20% of M.Sc, 35% of Entry Test marks, and 10% of interview conducted by the department.
+Content Description Remarks 3.1 Awarding Institute/Body Mirpur University of Science and Technology (MUST) 3.2 Teaching Institute Department of Mathematics, Mirpur University of Science and Technology (MUST), 3.3 Final Award Master of Philosophy in Mathematics 3.4 Program Title M.Phil in Mathematics 3.5 Starting Time for Program Fall/Spring Semester 3.6 Duration of the Program 4-8 Semesters BS or MSc or Equivelent Degree in Mathematics with CGPA 2.50 or above (for semester system degree) or 2^{nd} division (for annual system) 3.7 Eligibility Criteria No D-grade in academic career NTS/ GAT General Test with minimum cumulative score of 50% Qualify Entry Test conducted by the University: 90 minutes duration, MCQs from BS/MSc mathematics syllabus 3.8 Merit Formula Merit formulas are the following: For M.Sc: 15% of Intermediate, 20% of B.Sc, 20% of M.Sc, 35% of Entry Test marks, and 10% of interview conducted by the department.
 For BS: 15% of Intermediate, 40% of BS, 35% of Entry Test marks, and 10% of interview conducted by the department.
-Course Work: 24 Credit Hrs 3.9 Total Credit Hours Seminar: 1 Credit Hrs Thesis (Compulsory): 6 Credit Hrs iii.
+Course Work: 24 Credit Hrs 3.9 Total Credit Hours Seminar: 1 Credit Hrs Thesis (Compulsory): 6 Credit Hrs

+3. Scheme of Studies for M.Phil in Mathematics: General Breakup iii.
 Contribute through publishing fundamental research in the emerging areas of science and engineering, like, systems and control, computational fluid dynamics, mathematical modelling, and complex analysis etc.